 If you're feeling the pinch this year, you're not alone.
-With the struggling economy and high unemployment rate, most of us are watching our sad, sad, empty wallets even closer this season.
-The gifts, the travel, the feasting -- it all adds up pretty quickly.
+The gifts, the travel, the feasting -- holiday costs add up pretty quickly for most of us.
 That's why we gotta keep our eye on the prize, and our bank accounts, and follow some simple tips for saving money during the holidays.
-So!
-Here are 10 ways to do so.

 - Decorate on the cheap.
 Yes, fresh garland and a Fraser Fur are nice, fragrant touches, but they can be expensive.
-Have your kids make some holiday crafts and use those to adorn the house.
-Also, I find an evergreen scented candle goes a long way when my fake, plastic garland just isn't giving off that all-natural aroma.
+Have your kids make some holiday crafts and use those to adorn the house instead.
+Also, I find an evergreen scented candle goes a long way when my fake, plastic tree just isn't giving off that all-natural aroma.

 - Stuff stockings with cheap stuff.
 No need to go all out with these pre-present time teases.
-Here are 10 stocking stuffers under $10 that your kids will absolutely adore.
+You don't have to spend more than $10 on stocking stuffers kids will absolutely adore -- think washi tape, temporary tattoos, travel games, and a battery-powered toothbrush.
 And hey, if it doesn't fill up the whole sock, stuff an orange at the bottom.
-That's what my Santa did growing up.
+That's what Santa did at my house growing up.

 - Combine your shopping trips.
 There's a lot of driving around you gotta do to get gifts, food, and trees.
 Save money on gas by doing it all in one go.

 - Pay cash.
 The last thing you want in January is holiday debt.
 Paying cash will ensure you stay on budget and only spend what you can, when you can.

 - Plan a budget-friendly menu.
 Watch for sales on food items you'll need to make your feast and try to avoid adding anything to the menu that isn't already on the list.
 Yeah, sure, a bowl of fancy nuts in the living room would be nice, but it's totally unnecessary, not to mention appetite-ruining.